 Because it is core and critical to our efforts and initiatives in life.

-However, once these systemic maladies sets in, it takes long time to revert to the original baseline.
+However, once these systemic maladies set in, it takes a long time to revert to the original baseline.
 Here again, we try indulging in radical results with resultant generalized impact.
-Liposuction, extreme diets, such as keto diets etc. cause untoward effect on the body.
-Dependence on drugs such as antidiabetic or antihypertensives keep increasing, partly because of tolerance and mostly because the root cause is not addressed.
+Liposuction, extreme diets, such as keto diets, etc. cause untoward effects on the body.
+Dependence on drugs such as antidiabetic or antihypertensives keeps increasing, partly because of tolerance and mostly because the root cause is not addressed.

 Restoring health is a discipline, not a snapshot event in time.
-It needs comprehensive multidimensional change.
+It needs a comprehensive multidimensional change.
 I know if I haven’t slept adequately how that affects my work.
-Some maladies have evident outcome, others have long lasting impact.
+Some maladies have an evident outcome, others have a long-lasting impact.
 Let’s have that balanced perspective to dart towards achievements.